 Requires CNAME: Wallarm CNAME record is not added to the DNS records of the protected domain or it is added but not propagated yet.

-If changes do not take the effect for more than 24 hours, please check your domain provider successfully updated DNS records.
-If so but the Not propagated yet status is still displayed in Wallarm Console, please contact the Wallarm technical support.
+If changes do not take effect for more than 24 hours, please check that your domain provider successfully updated the DNS records.
+If so, but the Not propagated yet status is still displayed in Wallarm Console, please contact the Wallarm technical support.

 The next expected status is Active.

 Configuring: Wallarm processes changed origin address or SSL/TLS certificate.

 Required action: wait for the Active status.

 Active: Wallarm CDN node mitigates the malicious traffic.